METHODS-Group/ProximalGalerkin/README.md

 <a name="qvi"></a>

-# Example 5: Thermoforming Quasi-Variational Inequality
+# Example 5/Figure 6: Thermoforming Quasi-Variational Inequality

-Reproducing the results in Figure 6 requires the `julia:1.10.8` Docker container.
+Reproducing the results in this example requires the `julia:1.10.8` Docker container.
 Once this container is deployed, the code can be executed by running

 ```bash